(Terms to Know)

-4. If a student is incapacitated to the point of inability to contact Terra State directly, another individual representing the student can work with the Associate Dean of Students to submit the documentation on the student's behalf.
+4. If a student is incapacitated to the point of inability to contact Terra State directly, another individual representing the student can work with the Dean of Student Success to submit the documentation on the student’s behalf.
 Additional steps may be required to safeguard student confidentiality while determining identity.

 5. Approval does not automatically provide reimbursement of tuition, housing costs, and fees.
 Financial Aid, outstanding bills, and other financial ramifications are subject to separate approval.
 The request will be reviewed by the Financial Aid Office and the Cashier’s Office prior to a final financial decision, considering all financial responsibilities and impacts.
 Depending on the specific student situation, the students’ responsibility for tuition and fees may be reduced, pro-rated, or waived.
 Withdrawal itself can impact Financial Aid, especially satisfactory progress toward achievement of an academic program.
 Due to financial complications, the reduction of a bill, pro-rating of outstanding financial commitments, or refunds must be considered on a case-by-case basis.

 6. Students with a known medical condition that requires accommodation are encouraged to register with Disability Services (part of the Academic Service Center at Terra State Community College).
 Registration with Disability Services prior to the start of a semester is important in order to initiate supports for academic success as early as possible.